 Keenan Reynolds’ 2015 Statistics

-Navy’s first year in the AAC got off to a strong start.
-The Mids won their first four conference games before heading to Memphis for a showdown with the #13 ranked and undefeated Tigers.
+By his senior year, Reynolds had already established himself as a Top 5 Navy Quarterback.
+The Mids first year in the AAC got off to a strong start.
+They won their first four conference games before heading to Memphis for a showdown with the #13 ranked and undefeated Tigers.
 They broke the game open in the third quarter when Reynolds hit DeBrandon Sanders with a 75 yard touchdown pass, giving Navy a 24-17 lead.
 From there, the Mids rolled to a 45-20 upset win.
 Reynolds led the team to a 7-1 conference record.
 He rushed for 1,373 yards and 24 touchdowns.
 He also passed for 1,203 yards and 8 scores while only being intercepted once.
 All together, he accounted for 2,622 yards from scrimmage, while leading the team to their 14th straight win over Army and another Commander-In-Chief’s trophy.